Andrew Neil launches libel claim against Jennifer Arcuri over Epstein tweets

 The mother-of-one, who lives in California, is listed as a litigant in person on the court filings, the PA news agency reports, suggesting she does not currently have a legal representative.

-Ms Arcuri shot to prominence in March last year after claiming she had an affair with Mr Johnson, now the prime minister, when he was the Mayor of London – prompting outcry into the decision to award her start-up business tens of thousands of pounds in public money.
+Ms Arcuri shot to prominence in March last year after claiming she had an affair with Mr Johnson when he was the mayor of London – prompting outcry into the decision to award her start-up business tens of thousands of pounds in public money.

 It was announced in May that Mr Johnson would not face a criminal investigation over the matter due to a lack of evidence.